 Skin tags are flaps of skin that are usually darker than your skin colour and can commonly be found on the face, neck, underarms and torso.
 They can either be flat or have a base.
 Depending on the number and size of skin tags, they can be permanently removed within one treatment.
 The current from the probe is applied around the tag allowing it to dry up and fall off within a week post treatment.
 Large tags can take up to three treatments to fall off.

-Ruby points are small red dots that appear with age and can grow in size.
+Cherry angioma's, which are commonly known as ruby points, are small red dots that appear with age and can grow in size.
 They are highly concentrated dilated capillaries and are usually flat on the skin.
 They appear on most parts of the body but are more commonly seen on the torso.
 Clients typically see results with one treatment, but depending on the size of the ruby point, it can take up to three treatments.